chromium/chromium/content/test/data/accessibility/readme.md

 ## Directives

-Directives allow you to control a test flow and test output.
-They can appear anywhere but typically they're in an HTML comment block (or PDF comment block in case of PDF tests), and must be one per line.
+Directives allow you to control test flow and test output.
+The directives are defined inside the first comment block in the test's input file, one directive per line.
+For example, in the case of an HTML file the directives are located in between `<!--` and `-->`, in the case of a PDF file the directives are preceding by `%` character designating a comment.

 Certain directives are platform dependent.
 If so, then such directives are prefixed by a platform name: